World Water Week 2018: Water, ecosystems and human development

 In the spirit of a circular economy our approach to development and growth needs to be increasingly multi-facetted and green.
 Investments in infrastructure, whether built or natural, as well as payment for ecosystem services, must be based on a proper assessment of environmental and social ecosystem cost and benefits.

 The governance perspective – towards integrated water and ecosystems management

 While our ecosystems underpin all development, they also represent competing demands for water among the human needs for water supply, food, energy and other uses.
 Good water and ecosystem governance is at the heart of sustainable development.

 Want to find out more about how to get engaged in the Week?
-The Call for Engagement for World Water Week 2018 will be published shortly on worldwaterweek.org.
+Read the Call for Engagement for World Water Week 2018 here.